-#Swedishmade is our new weekly article series in which we feature famous brands, apps, artists, DJs and companies that are made in Sweden.
+In #Swedishmade, we introduce famous brands, apps, artists, and companies that are made in Sweden.
 We’re skipping H&M, IKEA, and ABBA because we know that you already know they’re Swedish treasures – instead we are highlighting equally as awesome people, brands, and companies, that we are guessing you didn’t know were Swedish.
 Are we right or are we wrong?
 Don’t forget to vote in the poll below the article!

 In 1958, Nils Bohlin was hired by Volvo to be their first Chief Safety Engineer.
 Following a fatal car crash of a relative to the CEO of Volvo, they decided to increase their safety measures.
 Nils had previously worked for SAAB, another Swedish automotive company, designing ejector seats in fighter jets.
 He had vast experience using the 4-point harness in airplanes but understood that implementing that into cars would be harder, and less efficient for the passengers.